Peacock Bass Fishing Charters

 Where We Fish

-Capt.
-Abie fishes the tranquil canals, lakes and bays of Dade County and the Florida Everglades.
-On your trip, you could encounter Peacock Bass, Tarpon, Snook, cichlids, Jack Crevalles, Largemouth Bass.
+Most peacock guides fish the tranquil canals, lakes and bays of Dade County and the Florida Everglades.
+On peacock trips you could encounter Peacock Bass, Tarpon, Snook, cichlids, Jack Crevalles, Largemouth Bass.
 You might also catch a glimpse of a West Indian Manatee, American Alligator, Marina Iguana and many more interesting critters.